- Homosexuality

 Legal recognition of non-binary gender in Panama is not legally recognized.

-LGBT discrimination in Panama is no protections.
+LGBT discrimination in Panama is illegal in some contexts.

 LGBT employment discrimination in Panama is no protections.